DeanoBurrito/northport/docs/kernel/SystemCallList.md

 - `1`: Could not start the IPC stream.
 - `2`: Unable to attach the stream as a process resource.
 Stream was closed automatically.
 - `3`: A buffer operation (including reading the stream name string) failed.
-- `4`: No mailbox exists with that name.
-- `5`: Mailbox exists, but mail could not be delivered.
+- `4`: Mail could not be delivered.

 ## 0x40 - StartIpcStream
 Opens an IPC stream with the requested permissions.
 This stream is always read/write.